Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 December£600 to £900Cool, dry, 25-31CMost expensive of the year

-The pattern is clear.
-May, June and September are the bargain trio, when the wet season scares off casual tourists but the rain is mostly short afternoon downpours.
-November gives you the finest weather of the year if you can stomach the higher fare, while December and January are the most expensive months by a wide margin.
+The pattern’s clear.
+May, June and September are the bargain trio, when the wet season scares off casual tourists but the rain is mostly those short afternoon downpours, not all-day washouts.
+November gives you the finest weather of the year if you can stomach the higher fare, while December and January are the priciest months by a wide margin.
+So which airline you fly in your cheap month matters just as much, and that’s where my £370 ticket fell apart.

 London to Bangkok Airlines Compared

 A dozen carriers chase this route, split between premium nonstops and cheaper one-stop hubs.
-Here is how the main players stack up on price, time and what you get for your money.
+Here’s how the main players stack up on price, time and what you actually get for your money.

 AirlineRoutingStopsFrom (return)Checked bagBest for